wasp-lang/wasp/web/docs/auth/social-auth/github.md

 - #### `configFn: ExtImport`

-  This function should return an object with the Client ID, Client Secret, and scope for the OAuth provider.
+  This function should return an object with the scopes for the OAuth provider.

   <Tabs groupId="js-ts">
   <TabItem value="js" label="JavaScript">